![]() |

 former Kentucky Fried Chicken Decatur, IL |

 This former Kentucky Fried Chicken in Broken Arrow was left in place and painted white by 2007.
-The adapted building now houses Gilcrest Chiropractic. [map]
+The adapted building later housed Gilcrest Chiropractic.
+It now houses a Papa Murphy's Pizza and the bucket has been painted white. [map]

 This former Kentucky Fried Chicken in Decatur has housed a La Gondola Spaghetti House since at least 2009.
 The building and bucket sign were adapted.
 There is another adapted building in Bloomington, IL but the bucket sign is gone. [map] |